 - General Regulations: Giving or receiving unauthorized assistance, failure to stop writing or typing when time is called, use of unauthorized materials or devices, violating Law School regulations or in any other manner practicing dishonesty during or in connection with an exam is a violation of the Penn State Law Honor Code and may result in the student’s expulsion from the Law School.
 In addition, faculty may assign a grade of F or another grade-based sanction for dishonest behavior in connection with an exam.
 Personal headphones, including noise canceling, are not permitted.
 The Law School provides ear plugs upon request.
 Students shall be provided with scratch paper at the time of the exam.

-Cell Phones.
-The use of cell phones is absolutely prohibited during law school exams.
-If you bring a cell phone into an exam, you must turn it off and store it with your other belongings in the front of the room (see below about personal belongings).
+Mobile Devices.
+The use of mobile devices (cell phones, watch technology etc.) is prohibited during law school exams.
+If you bring a mobile device (other than those specifically authorized by the professor) into an exam, you must turn it off and store it with your other belongings in the front of the room (see below about personal belongings).
 If you need to be reached during an exam due to a family emergency, please provide your family member the following list of contacts to call:

 Calculators.
 If you are permitted to use a calculator during an exam, you must use an “old-fashioned” calculator that has no other function and cannot be connected to the internet.
 You may not use a calculator application on a cell phone or any other electronic device.